geek-cookbook/geek-cookbook/manuscript/community/discord.md

 # Discord

-The best way to engage with our geeky community is in our [Discord server](http://chat.funkypenguin.co.nz)
+The most realtime and exciting way engage with our geeky community is in our [Discord server](http://chat.funkypenguin.co.nz)

 !!! question "Eh?
 What's a Discord?
 Get off my lawn, young whippersnappers!!"